Baboy PHPigs

 Feed Biosecurity and the Swill Feeding Ban

-BAI regulations prohibit swill feeding -- feeding kitchen waste or restaurant leftovers containing meat products to pigs.
-Swill feeding was a primary ASF transmission pathway in the early outbreak, seeding infections across multiple provinces.
+BAI regulations prohibit swill feeding — feeding kitchen waste or restaurant leftovers containing meat products to pigs.
+Swill feeding was one of the main transmission routes during the 2019-2021 wave.
+One contaminated piece of pork in leftover restaurant food was enough to seed an outbreak across an entire barangay.

-• Use only commercial feeds or formulate rations from verified raw ingredients.
+• Use only commercial feeds (B-MEG, Thunderbird, Vitarich, etc.) or formulate rations from verified raw ingredients.

 Mortality Disposal